simister/saml/README.md

 Why didn't Alice need to re-authenticate?
 Remember that when she redirected to the identity provider for booking her flight, she established a session with the identity provider.
-When this other service provider (`https://cars.acme-corp.biz`) sent a authentication request, the identity provider saw that Alice had previously authenticated because of her active session.
+When the other service provider (`https://cars.acme-corp.biz`) sent an authentication request, the identity provider saw that Alice had been previously authenticated because of her active session.
 There's no need for Alice to re-authenticate again, so the identity provider redirects her back to the site she wanted with a successful response.